-Understand what to report upon and how to convey quality construction information to underwriters that will influence the insurance proposition.
+Understand what to report upon and how to convey quality building construction information to insurers that will influence the underwriting outcome

-This is one in a four part series related to reporting on COPE (construction, occupancy, protection, exposures).
+The first in a four part series to understand COPE (construction, occupancy, protection, exposures).

 Historically, property underwriting has focused on COPE as the core principal of risk assessment.